-Barr's Hill School's safeguarding policy is intended to be used in conjunction with the following policies available on the staff shared drive.
+Stoke Park School's safeguarding policy is intended to be used in conjunction with the following policies available on the staff shared drive 'sharepoint'.
 They are also available on request via reception.

-Barr's Hill School adheres to Coventry Safeguarding Children Partnership Policies (CSCP), which can be found here:
+Stoke Park School adheres to Coventry Safeguarding Children Partnership Policies (CSCP), which can be found here: